thinkcompany/think_dev-standards/content/javascript/general-authoring/index.md

 ## Event Binding

 Avoid inline event bindings.
-It is better to keep a seperations of concerns by keeping our JavaScript separate from HTML.
+It is better to keep a separations of concerns by keeping our JavaScript separate from HTML.
 Inline bindings can also lead to very hard to track bugs.

 ```html
 <!-- Bad -->